 Thus, we identify the Tkachenko mode with a Nambu-Goldstone boson of a noncommutative field theory.
 We now show that this field is a compact scalar that shifts under the particle number U(1) symmetry.

 \emph{Magnetic translations as noncommutative dipole symmetry}---On the LLL, translations are magnetic translations and do not commute:

-In our case the Tkachenko mode is the only low-energy degree of freedom, so it should provide a nontrivial representation of magnetic translations.
-In the noncommutative theory translations are realized as a special class of unitary transformations that are exponents of a linear function of coordinate.
+where $\hat{Q}$ denotes the boson particle number operator.
+In our case, the Tkachenko mode is the only low-energy degree of freedom, so it should provide a nontrivial representation of magnetic translations.
+In the noncommutative theory, translations are realized as a special class of unitary transformations that are exponents of a linear function of coordinate.
 Acting on $\hat X^a$, such a transformation changes the Weyl symbol of the latter as